Sliced Texas sheet cake on plates.

 • In a medium bowl, whisk the buttermilk with the eggs and 1 1/2 teaspoon of vanilla.

-• Add the buttermilk mixture to the dry mixture and stir until blended.
+• Add the buttermilk mixture to the dry ingredients and stir until blended.

-• Carefully add the boiling cocoa mixture and whisk until smooth and well blended.
+• Carefully and gradually whisk the boiling cocoa mixture into the batter.
+Whisk until smooth and well blended.

 Texas sheet cake batter.

-• Spread the batter in the prepared sheet pan and bake for 15 to 20 minutes, until the cake bounces back when lightly touched with a finger.
-It's a thin cake, so it bakes quickly.
+• Spread the batter in the prepared sheet pan and bake for 15 to 20 minutes, until the cake springs back when lightly touched and a toothpick inserted in the center comes out clean or with a few moist crumbs.

 Texas sheet cake prep.